johnygold/Laravel-Form-Generator/README.md

  __a__pples_-text_-ID123 (or __a__pples_-0_-ID123 which does the same but saves space)

-For more info on how to use these naming conventions properly see USAGE
+For more info on how to use these naming conventions properly see Usage

 <h2>Installation</h2>